rawatsudhir1/RSSFeeder/README.md

-# RSS Feeder Read and Write
+# RSS Feeder Read and Store

 This simple project reads rss feed, add hashtags, extra query string, shorten the URL and store it in a notepad file.